refaktor/rye-website/content/meet_rye/specifics/opwords.md

 10 * 5 |+ 2 * 3
 ; returns 56

-; and Rye has math dialect, which follows math precedence rules ; it's defined in math context, where you can find plenty of math ; specific functions (do `cc math lc` to see them)
+; and Rye has a math dialect, which follows math precedence rules ; it's defined in anmath context, where you can find plenty of math ; specific functions (do `cc math lc` to see them)

 math/calc { 10 * 5 + 2 * 3 }